olevole/base2pkg/README.md

 base2pkg
 ========

-Split a FreeBSD base into pkgng packages
+Split a FreeBSD base into pkgng packages by KNOBS